ashish1009/Kreator/README.md

 - TODO: In ContentBrowserPanne.h : Move some other place.
 - TODO: In Component.hpp : Make Color and TextureComponent in base class
 - TODO: In Scene.cpp : Store color in sprite renderer Later
+- TODO: In OpenGLRendererAPI.hpp : Make API for Text enable too